tp-1000/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 #### What is a NoSQL database?
 It is a database that does not have to adhere to relational database model.
 Data can be stored/organized in ways that are better suited for retrieval or writing of that data.
-It excels at handling large amounts of data that are infrequently accessed and database is often times distributed across commodity hardware.
+It excels at handling large amounts of data that are infrequently accessed and the database is often times distributed across commodity hardware.

 #### In your own words, what is Apache HBase?
 It is a distributed database (existing across multiple nodes).
 It works with HDFS (hadoop distributed file system or similar)